Real Shit

-"Real Shit" is a song by American rapper and singer Juice Wrld and American music producer Benny Blanco.
-It was written by Wrld alongside producers Blanco, Cashmere Cat, Dylan Brady, Henry Kwapis and Jack Karaszewski.
+"Real Shit" is a song by American rapper Juice Wrld and American record producer Benny Blanco.
+It was written by Juice Wrld alongside producers Blanco, Cashmere Cat, Dylan Brady, Henry Kwapis and Jack Karaszewski.
 It was released to digital retailers as a single by Grade A Productions and Interscope Records on December 2, 2020.
 It was included as part of the reissue of Blanco's debut studio album Friends Keep Secrets, released in 2021.

 Background

 "Real Shit" was released on what would have been Juice Wrld's twenty-second birthday.
 While Juice and Blanco have collaborated in the past on "Graduation" and "Roses", Blanco revealed that the posthumous song was the first song they recorded, although the commercial release is an updated version of the original recording with more musicians contributing to the production.

 They made about six songs on the first night, including "Roses" and "Real Shit", the latter of which was "the first time [Blanco] saw [Juice's] magic".
 Blanco said that "the whole room dropped their jaws and watched [Juice] in awe", knowing that they "were in the room with a man who was going to change music forever".
 Juice went in the vocal booth and recorded the entire song in one take, then he did it three more times and said: "Pick the best one".
 Blanco said that "they were all perfect songs".